LauriESB/order-management-system/README.md

 <br>

-Order Management System is a backend solution built to manage orders in a store.
+Order Management System is a backend application to manage orders in a store.
 It enables the creation, retrieval, updating, and deletion of customers, sellers and orders.
 All data is stored and managed using a PostgreSQL database.
 This system is designed to automate key processes such as tracking customer credit limits and linking orders to the correct customer and seller.

 I deployed the application using Render.
 You can see the testing process with Postman below